Get E-Book

 }

 That branch is application policy.
-Fetch delivered the status.
+Fetch delivered the response.
 Your code decides whether that status is acceptable.

 Request object